 Disney World Evening Fireworks & Spectaculars

-Each of the four major Walt Disney World parks has an evening fireworks show or “spectacular” (to use the Disney term, which is probably the best way to describe them!).
+Most of the four major Walt Disney World parks has an evening fireworks show or “spectacular” (to use the Disney term, which is probably the best way to describe them!).
 They can include fireworks, projections, music and other special effects and usually last 15-30 minutes.
 There is no separate charge to watch these spectaculars – they’re included with park admission.
 Since the better viewing spots, whether seated or standing, are first-come, first-serve, people often stake out a spot early and stay there until it’s time for the show to start.
 But this can mean a lot of sitting around, which may not be how you want to spend your time at Walt Disney World.

-- Epcot Forever at Epcot
+- Epcot Forever and Harmonious at Epcot

 - Fantasmic! at Hollywood Studios